WRC-TV: Programming

 The late Mac McGarry was the original host of It's Academic until June 2011.
 (Photo is from c.
 2009.)

 Because of its ownership by the network, WRC-TV generally carries the entire NBC network schedule.
-However, the station airs NBC Nightly News at 7 p.m. (rather than 6:30 p.m. as with most NBC stations in the Eastern Time Zone); this is due to an hour-long 6 p.m. newscast.
-The weekend edition of the network's newscast airs at its usual 6:30 p.m. time slot.
-Despite being the originating station of Meet the Press for most of the show's history, it airs on a 90-minute delay at 10:30 a.m., competing head-to-head with CBS' Face the Nation.
+However, the station airs NBC Nightly News at 7 pm (rather than 6:30 pm as with most NBC stations in the Eastern Time Zone); this is due to an hour-long 6 pm newscast.
+The weekend edition of the network's newscast airs at its usual 6:30 pm time slot.
+Despite being the originating station of Meet the Press for most of the show's history, it airs on a 90-minute delay at 10:30 am, competing head-to-head with CBS's Face the Nation.

 WRC-TV previously housed It's Academic, which premiered in 1961 and is the longest-running game show in television history according to the Guinness Book of World Records (as of October 29, 2022, it is now aired on PBS member station WETA-TV).
 Sam and Friends, Jim Henson's late-night precursor to Sesame Street and The Muppet Show, got its start on WRC-TV on May 9, 1955.
 WRC-TV served as the production facilities for the original run of The McLaughlin Group from its premiere in 1982 until May 2008, when the production facilities moved to Tegna Inc.-owned CBS affiliate and WRC-TV's rival WUSA and it remained until the original show's ending in 2016.